alchemy-fr/RabbitMQ-Management-API-Client/docs/source/index.rst

 Run tests
 ---------

+RabbitMQ Management Client relies on
-PHP-FFMpeg relies on `PHPUnit <http://www.phpunit.de/manual/current/en/>`_ for unit tests.
+`PHPUnit <http://www.phpunit.de/manual/current/en/>`_ for unit tests.
 To run tests on your system, ensure you have PHPUnit installed, and, at the root of the project, execute it :

 .. code-block:: bash